Timber Mills & Companies That Buy Trees For Lumber Near Me

 Logs: Many lumber companies will buy trees in log form.
 This means the tree has already been cut down.

-Standing timber buyers near me: These are growing trees found on the seller’s property.
+Standing timber buyers near me: These are growing trees on the seller’s property.
 Most people who sell their trees for lumber sell them as standing timber.

 Stand trees: This term refers to several trees found in woodland areas, commonly across many acres.